michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

 </table>

 #### Moodboard: To target the audience above
-1. Colour scheme will follow the CMU website: Red, white and black are the dominant colours.
-Specific colours were found online (to create a better mental association):
+1. Colour scheme will follow CMU website: Red, white and black dominant colours.
+Specific colours were found online as (to create a better mental association):
   - CMU red: #c41230
   - CMU gray-black: #4d5051
-2. Borrow images from the leading CMU site and the general style of the CMU website; to create a mental association and some sense of being derived from the official source.
+2. Borrow images from the main CMU site and general style of the CMU website; to create a mental association and some sense of being derived from the official source.
 3. Resorting to fewer words and more visuals; to engage the student audience and employer base.
-This will leverage the visualizations to communicate the main point.
+Leveraging the visualistions to communicate the main point.

 ### Storyboard:

 #### Story arc:
 > This story is "A rags to riches" themed:
-- Protagonist: A typical international CMU student, intelligent and skilled, worked hard to find a well-paying US job before graduation.
+- Protagonist: A typical international CMU student, smart and skilled, worked hard to find a good paying US job before graduation.
 - Challenge: The hectic job search: Many career fairs, running out of time, need an offer before graduation.
-Added pressure causes some insecurities to surface, and the workload from school competes for attention.
+Added pressure causes some insecurities to surface and workload from school competes for attention.
 - Overcome the challenge:
-Given the resources available, basic data science concepts and the learnings from "Telling stories with data", information is organized from career services resources to answer the student's questions concerning the application process and the Job market concerning the MISM program.
+Given the resources available, basic data science concepts and the learnings from "Telling stories with data", information is organized from career services resources to answer the questions that the student has concerning the application process and Job market with respect to MISM program.

 #### Storyboard & flow:
 The storyboard is previewed on Shorthand (link below)

-Critical considerations in the story are from the inspirations listed above
+Key considerations in story are from the inspirations listed above

 The outline was:

 1 .
 "The Hope of MISM" ~ CMU MISM Student
-Talk about an MISM student and her prospects
+Talk about a MISM student and her prospects

 2 .
-"The job search Hustle."
+"The job search Hustle"
 States the job search problem.

 3 .
-"How jobs are found at CMU."
+"How jobs are found at CMU"
-States how jobs are typically found in CMU (direct student search and Career services facilitated investigations)
+States how jobs are typically found in CMU (derict student search and Career services facilitated searches)

 4 .
 Callout statistics for Career Services reported jobs found by CMU students (within the months leading to graduation)
 <table>